The Ultimate Guide to Accounts Receivable

 What is AR Automation?

-AR automation is a process that streamlines and automates some of or all manual tasks associated with the accounts receivable workflow.
-It optimizes the accounts receivable process, making it more accurate.
+AR automation is a process that streamlines and automates some or all manual tasks associated with the accounts receivable workflow.
+A modern AR automation platform optimizes the end-to-end AR process, making it faster and more accurate.

 AR automation tools can help teams with the following accounts receivable functions: